GitTejas/Amiibo-Creator/README.md

 Clone the Repository:

 bash
-Copy code
+Copy SSH code
 git clone [repository-url]
 cd super-secret-amiibros

 Install Dependencies:

-bash
-Copy code
 npm install
 Run the JSON Server:

-bash
-Copy code
-npm run json-server
+json-server --watch db.json
 This will start the JSON server, and your Amiibo data will be served from http://localhost:3000/amiibo.

 Open the App: